Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 Create New Layout

-This feature creates a new layout with a blank preview area into which components are dropped.
-Components are added by dragging the Layout Tools onto the Layout Preview.
+- Create a new layout using by dragging the Layout Tools onto the Layout Preview.

-- Layout Name The internal name is used for reference by code.
+- The Layout Name is used for reference by code.
 It is never seen by an end user.
-The underlying name is unchangeable once defined,
+This name cannot be changed.

-- Display name.
-The name seen by an end user.
+- The Display Name is the name seen by an end user.